mdn/curriculum/curriculum/3-extensions/3-web-apis.md

 ---
-summary: Study common WebAPIs in depth to gain an appreciation of how WebAPIs work in general.
+summary: Study common WebAPIs in depth to appreciate how WebAPIs work in general.
 topic: Scripting
 template: module
 ---